Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

-\emph{Graph Neural Networks} (GNNs) were first used for RGB-D semantic segmentation by Qi et al.\cite{qi20173d} who cast the 2D RGB pixels into 3D space based on depth information and associated the 3D points with semantic information.
-Nest, they built a k-nearest neighbor graph from the 3D points and applied a 3D graph neural network (3DGNN) to perform pixelwise predictions.
+\emph{Graph Neural Networks} (GNNs) are first applied to RGB-D semantic segmentation by Qi et al.~\cite{qi20173d}, who projected the 2D RGB pixels into a 3D space using depth information and linked the 3D points with their corresponding semantic data.
+They then constructed a graph using the k-nearest neighbors of these 3D points and employed a 3D Graph Neural Network (3DGNN) to make predictions for each pixel.

+\item \emph{Transformers} gained popularity in RGB image segmentation and have been extended to RGB-D segmentation.
+Researchers have proposed various approaches to leveraging transformers for this purpose.
+One notable work~\cite{ying2022uctnet} introduces the concept of uncertainty-aware self-attention, which explicitly manages the information flow from unreliable depth pixels to confident depth pixels during feature extraction.
+This approach addresses the challenges posed by noisy or uncertain depth information in RGB-D segmentation.
+Another study~\cite{wu2022transformer} adopts the Swin-Transformer directly to exploit RGB and depth features.
+By leveraging the self-attention mechanism, this approach captures long-range dependencies and enables effective fusion of RGB and depth information for segmentation.
+The success of the Swin-Transformer inspires a hierarchical Swin-RGBD Transformer~\cite{yang2022hierarchical}, which incorporates and leverages depth information to complement and enhance the ambiguous and obscured features in RGB images.
+The hierarchical architecture allows for multi-scale feature learning and enables more effective RGB and depth information integration. \end{itemize}

+\textbf{Fusion:} Achieving an optimal combination of texture (from the RGB channels) and geometric (from the depth channel) information is crucial for precise semantic segmentation.
+Three main fusion strategies exist: data-level, feature-level, and score-level fusion, corresponding to early, middle, and late fusion, respectively.
+A basic data-level fusion approach involves merging the RGB and depth images into a four-channel input for direct use in a CNN model~\cite{couprie2013indoor}.
+However, this data-level fusion approach fails to fully utilize the strong correlations between the depth and RGB channels.
+In contrast, feature-level fusion captures these correlations more effectively.
+For instance, a memorized fusion layer~\cite{li2016lstm} adaptively merges vertical depth information with RGB contexts in a data-driven way, while also allowing bidirectional propagation along the horizontal direction to maintain true 2D global contexts.